Skip to content

 Dress code

-No official dress code.
-Cheltenham's motto is "Dressed to feel your best," so jeans and trainers are as welcome as a glamorous dress and heels.
-Wear whatever makes you feel confident.
+No dress code.
+Cheltenham's line is "Dressed to feel your best," so jeans and trainers are as fine as a frock and heels.
+Wear whatever you're happy standing about in all day.

 Getting you on track